-From 26 May 2020 onwards the Medical Device Regulation (MDR) will replace the current regulations of medical devices known as Medical Device Directive (MDD).
+From 26 May 2021 (originally planned for 26 May 2020) onwards the Medical Device Regulation (MDR) will replace the current regulations of medical devices known as Medical Device Directive (MDD).
 Although this has a great impact on the definition and procedural requirements of all medical devices, it definitely brings about major changes for developers of software that is intended to be used for “medical purposes”.
+And it will effect developers of applications that did not think or refuse to believe that their software / algorithms serve a medical purpose.

-Here are 8 key facts (among many other) you need to be aware of, that will and should have a significant impact on your development process.
+Here are 8 key facts (among many other) you need to be aware of, that will and should have a significant impact on your development and go-to-market process.

 First let’s start with the definition.